 according to the evangelist who came to my church.

-I was thirteen, sitting in the back row of the church watching scary dragons and listening to my options between dying as a martyr or dying prematurely without my salvation intact.
-All I could do was pray, “Dear Jesus please don’t come until I have sex.”
+I sat in the back row at church watching scary dragons and listening to my options between dying as a martyr or dying prematurely from a nuclear bomb without my salvation intact.
+All I could do was pray, “Dear Jesus, please don’t come until I have sex.”
 Seriously.
 There is no sex heaven according to the preacher.
 He said we should sell everything, move to the country and get ready for the horrible events which were about to happen.
-The room was dark so I was able to chew off all my finger nails without anyone noticing.
+The room was so dark I was able to chew off all ten of my finger nails without anyone noticing.